The Whole Prayer in Practical Use

 The heart of an address given at St Andrew’s Church Norwich and St Andrew’s Church Eaton (19.05 mins)

 3. A prayer for U.S. President, Donald Trump

 Whether you like the swing in the outcome election caused by the postal votes or not, the apostle Paul urges us to pray for those in authority, so, following the pattern of the Lord’s Prayer, which as a devout Catholic Joe Biden would know very well . . .

-Heavenly Father we pray for Donald Trump as he and his team settle into office,
+Heavenly Father we pray for Donald Trump as he and his team continue to settle into office,